 - To gather young people with an interest in folk music and dance from all of Southern Sweden, and help them connect with young people of the same interest

-- To help transit the folk traditions to a new generation.
+- To help transfer the folk traditions to a new generation.

 The most updated information about what’s happening with SKFYE, you find in our page at Facebook!